MartonTurbuk/ASMT/notes/D3 assesment preparation.md

 - It’s accessed via complex memory management techniques that include the Young Generation, Old or Tenured Generation, and Permanent Generation.
 - If heap space is full, Java throws java.lang.OutOfMemoryError.
 - Access to this memory is comparatively slower than stack memory
 - This memory, in contrast to stack, isn’t automatically deallocated.
-It needs Garbage Collector to free up unused objects so as to keep the efficiency of the memory usage.
+It needs Garbage Collector to free up unused objects to keep the efficiency of the memory usage.
-- Unlike stack, a heap isn’t threadsafe and needs to be guarded by properly synchronizing the code.
+- Unlike stack, a heap isn’t thread safe and needs to be guarded by properly synchronizing the code.

 Short introduction of what is Java stack and heap memory.